More detailed overview per category :

 Pioneer CDJ-200 Display Layout

-1. FLD indicates when playing MP3 and the map number is shown.
+1. FLD indicates when playing MP3, map number is shown

-2. TRK lights up when a normal audio tracks is played and the track number is shown.
+2. TRK lights up when normal audio tracks played, track number is shown

-3. Displays (3 digits) the number of the current track or folder (FLD or TRK).
+3. (3 digits) Number of the current track or folder (FLD or TRK)

 13. RELOOP indicates that a loop is still in the memory of the CDJ.